Lavender

 - •Requires full sun exposure (at least 6 hours daily)

-- •Prefers well-draining soil, avoid overwatering
+- •Prefers well-drained soil, avoid overwatering

-- •Fertilize sparingly, once a year in spring
+- •Minimal fertilization, once yearly in spring

 - •Good air circulation prevents fungal diseases